TriggerHappMe/Pokemonero1/README.md

 # PokeMonero

-PokeMonero is an open-source, cryptocurrency-friendly Pokemon marketplace built on Laravel.
+PokeMonero is an open-source, cryptocurrency-friendly Pokemon marketplace for users to buy and sell pokemon cards online.
+Built on Laravel.